rofazayn/ads-recap/README.md

 # Algorithms & Data Structures Recap

 This repo is all about recapping algorithms and data structures in javascript.
-Feel free to clone this repo.
+Feel free to clone it.

 ## List of contents